"An Evening with Ta-Nehisi Coates "

 — New York Observer

-Co-sponsored by the Black Cultural Center, College of Liberal Arts and Human Sciences, Department of Sociology, and Office for Inclusion and Diversity
+Co-sponsored by the Black Cultural Center, College of Liberal Arts and Human Sciences, Department of English, Department of Sociology, Office for Inclusion and Diversity, and University Libraries

 One of the most original and perceptive Black voices today, award-winning author and journalist Ta-Nehisi Coates served as a national correspondent for The Atlantic, reporting on systemic racism and white supremacy.